NI show 'clinical and ruthless' edge

 Kenny Shiels demanded a statement.
 A statement is what he got.

-Northern Ireland put 11 past North Macedonia in a record-breaking victory in Skopje, which surpassed their previous biggest win, an 8-0 victory over Taiwan in 2017.
+Northern Ireland put 11 past North Macedonia in a record-breaking victory in Skopje, which surpassed their previous biggest win - an 8-0 victory over Taiwan in 2017.

 Not only that, but Rachel Furness, with a well-taken hat-trick, joined David Healy on 36 goals for Northern Ireland to claim her own slice of history.

-Even in years gone by, Northern Ireland would have been expected to beat a side like North Macedonia, who are ranked 131st in the world.
+Even in years gone by, they would have been expected to beat a side like North Macedonia, who are ranked 131st in the world.
 However, what is vastly different to the past is the manner in which they achieved it.

 It was a ruthless and calculated showing which ripped the heart out of the minnows with four goals in the space of 12 devastating first-half minutes.
 If it was boxing the referee would have started the count long before the half-time whistle.

-Shiels, who dedicated the victory to George Best on the 16th anniversary of his death, said past heavy defeats at the hands of bigger nations spurred his players on.
+Manager Shiels, who dedicated the victory to George Best on the 16th anniversary of his death, said past heavy defeats at the hands of bigger nations spurred his players on.

 "The players have had years and years and years of getting hammerings.
 We don't like it, but we are trying to pay back for a lot of those years," the 65-year-old told the Irish FA.